-I was talking to a pool builder about a client who had put in a new pool.
+I was talking to a pool builder who had just put in a new pool.

-His client lived in a very expensive neighborhood, drove a Bentley; you get the picture.
+His client lived in a very expensive neighborhood, drove a Bentley, and practiced on his own tennis court; you get the picture.

-A few months later the client’s neighbor installed a pool too … from a different pool builder.
+A few months later, the client’s neighbor installed a pool using a different builder.

-The Bentley guy went to his neighbor’s party and saw his pool; it had all the bells and whistles, a salt water chlorinator, fiber optic lights, and an automatic pool cover.
+The client went to his neighbor’s party and saw the pool; it had all the bells and whistles that his own pool didn't have, including a saltwater chlorinator, fiber optic lights, and an automatic pool cover.

-He drove back to his builder and asked why he didn’t show him all the possibilities.
+He called his builder and asked why he wasn't shown all the possibilities.